Manager of School Programs (Full-Time)

 Department: Learning & Engagement

-Salary: $65,000-$70,000 annually; includes a comprehensive organization-sponsored benefits package including medical plan, dental plan, vision, life insurance, Pension, 401K retirement, and generous paid time off.
+Salary: $60,000 annually; comprehensive benefits package including medical plan, dental plan, vision, life insurance, pension plan, 401K retirement, and generous paid time off.

 Duties & Responsibilities

-- Develops in partnership with other Museum educators and curators, new programs and experiences for schools, including virtual and onsite activities, that connect to the temporary exhibitions and the permanent collection.
+• Develop, in partnership with other Museum educators and curators, new virtual and/or in-person programs and experiences for teens and Camp NMOA, including tours and hands-on activities, that connect to the temporary exhibitions and the permanent collection.

 Qualifications

-- Minimum of 5 years of successful experience in the development and implementation of school programs in a museum or similar arts education institution and/or working within a classroom.
+• 3-5 years of successful experience in the development and implementation of youth programming in a museum or similar arts education institution.

 Physical Demands

-- The physical demands described here are representative of those that are to be met by an employee to successfully perform the essential functions of this job.
-Reasonable accommodations may be made to enable persons with disabilities to perform the essential functions of the job.
+The physical demands described here are representative of those that are to be met by an employee to successfully perform the essential functions of the job.
+Reasonable accommodations may be made to enable persons with disabilities to perform the essential functions.

 Due to the potential high volume of submissions, only candidates selected for interviews will be contacted.

 The Newark Museum of Art is an Equal Opportunity Employer.
 In addition, we aspire to make the Museum and our environment – staff, audiences, artists, programs, and exhibitions – reflective of the diversity of the city of Newark and to capture the spirit of access, inclusion, and equity in all we do.
-We strongly encourage and welcome applicants from our BIPOC, disabled, and LGBTQIA communities as they must be centered in the work we do.
+We strongly encourage and welcome applicants from our BIPOC, disabled, veteran, and LGBTQIA+ communities as they must be centered in the work we do.
+Reasonable accommodation may be made to enable persons with disabilities to perform essential functions.

 About The Newark Museum of Art